 So’ What is a Pawnbroker

 Pawn-broking, Pawnshop, Pop, Hock, Pledge no matter what you call it, it’s possibly the second oldest profession!! the plain simple truth is that its collateral pawning.

 How Does Pawn Broking Work – Collateral Pawning

-The Pawnbroker first and foremost, lends money, this is based on collateral and this is the main way he derives income and Just like any other finance when the times come to repay the loan there is a charge or a fee involved.
-A Pawnbroker lends money based on a percentage of what he perceives to be the value of the item the person brings in.
+The Pawnbroker first and foremost, issues pawns/pledges, this is based on collateral and this is the main way he derives income and Just like any other finance when the times come to repay there is a charge or a fee involved.
+Pawnbroker pawns are based on a percentage of what he perceives to be the value of the item the person brings in.

-Even though Pawnbroking loans are short term, there is still a small amount of legal paperwork to be completed, including reports on all the collateral received; which may be passed onto the police if requested, But pawnbroking provides a lending venue that is different from the bank, Pawnbrokers offer speed and convenience, a short term lending vehicle that the banks don’t, and is available to a greater segment of the society than banks.
+Even though pledges are short term, there is still a small amount of legal paperwork to be completed, including reports on all the collateral received; which may be passed onto the police if requested, But pawnbroking provides a platform that is different from the bank, Pawnbrokers offer speed and convenience, short term something the banks don’t, and is available to a greater segment of the society than banks.

-Let’s say you have a piece of jewellery or a luxury item that you would like to use as collateral for a loan with us, you can either make an appointment to visit our offices or if its inpractical we will try and come to you.
+Let’s say you have a piece of jewellery or a luxury item that you would like to use as collateral with us, you can either make an appointment to visit our offices or if its impractical we will try and come to you.
 We will examine your item carefully in order to determine its value.
 This appraisal will give you important information about your item’s characteristics and history.
-We will then offer you a fair cash loan.
+We will then offer you a fair cash pledge.